Redtash1/index_tts_Windows_1_Click_Install/README.md

 3. Make sure that you have NVIDIA's [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) version **12.8** (or newer) installed on your system.

-4. Now after you have made sure Nvidia GPU drivers are up to date and Git is installed, download index_tts.exe from here 👉 [Wan2GP-Windows-One-Click-Install-With-Sage](https://github.com/Redtash1/Wan2GP-Windows-One-Click-Install-With-Sage/releases) 👈 or from the Releases section at the top right of this page.
+4. Now after you have made sure Nvidia GPU drivers are up to date and Git is installed, download index_tts.exe from here 👉 [Index TTS2 Windows 1 Click Install](https://github.com/Redtash1/index_tts_Windows_1_Click_Install/releases) 👈 or from the Releases section at the top right of this page.

 5. After downloading, double click index_tts.exe and pick where you would like to extract the zip files too.